-Along with the growing trend of shareholder activism, the influence of proxy advisory firms on institutional shareholder votes has increased tremendously.
-Even though these firms are focused on making recommendations to institutional shareholders, their impact on retail shareholders can be detrimental to your bottom line.
+Along with the growing trend of shareholder activism, the influence of proxy advisors on institutional shareholder votes has increased tremendously — and that’s not necessarily a good thing.
+Proxy advisory firms make recommendations to institutional shareholders on how they should vote on shareholder proposals.
+But these firms’ motivations go beyond financial considerations, and their impact can be detrimental to retail investors’ bottom line.

 There are two major proxy advisory groups in the U.S.: Institutional Shareholder Services (ISS) and Glass Lewis.
-Proxy advisors consult institutional shareholders on how to vote on a range of proposals in annual meetings, from corporate director elections to support of various environmental, social and governance proposals.
-And currently, ISS and Glass Lewis hold a duopoly in the market, which greatly limits the competition.
+Proxy advisors review proposals for annual meetings, from corporate director elections to various environmental, social, and governance (ESG) initiatives.
+They then make recommendations to institutional shareholders on how to vote on each proposal.
+Currently, ISS and Glass Lewis hold a duopoly in the market, which greatly limits viewpoint diversity.

 In addition, researchers found that recommendations from ISS overall negatively impacted shareholder value.
 Both retail and institutional investors would have been better off voting in opposition of the firm’s recommendations.
 As shocking as that may be, it seems to confirm the notion that the social and political motivation behind these proxy advisory firms is valued higher than the return for shareholders — and the company’s overall success.